FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 | 2    | 107 | 115 | 7.5%  | 232 | 285 | 22.8%  |
 | 3    | 112 | 104 | -7.1% | 383 | 312 | -18.5% |

-You can see some impact on performance, but it fluctuated, and was less than a 20% difference in all cases.
+You can see a performance impact.
+It fluctuated between runs and was less than a 20% difference in all cases.
 Due to the fact I was benchmarking on my local machine, the percentage change is more telling than the actual numbers.
 You probably won't be deploying your FusionAuth instance on a MacBook, so make sure you test in a more realistic setting.

-## Conclusion
+## Enable Breached Password Detection Today

-Enabling breached password detection is a great strategy to help secure your users' data.
+Breached password detection helps secure your users' data.
 You can choose how you want to respond and how you want to check passwords during the user authentication experience.
 You can add additional security with none of the frustrating password rules that often stymie user registration.

 It also protects your applications and systems from breaches in other companies with zero effort on your part.